Vancouver School of Yoga Faculty

 Sjanie began teaching in Vancouver in 2004 and was a part of the YYoga Teachers College Faculty from 2009-2011.
 She currently instructs public classes at many Vancouver studios as well as offering private instruction and mentorship to her fellow teachers.
 In addition to her RYT-500 designation, she is a CrossFit Level One trainer and is passionate about finding healing and vigour in all types of movement, from dance to martial arts, to keep the body healthy and the heart open.

-Sjanie raises her twins Hannah and Robert in East Vancouver with her partner Morgan, an artist and musician.
+Sjanie lives in East Vancouver where she raises her twins with her partner Morgan, an artist and musician.

 E-RYT 200, CYA-RYT 500, Principles of Practice and Subtle Body & the Chakras